General Conference on Weights and Measures: The Blevin Report

-The report identified, amongst other things, a need for closer cooperation between the BIPM and other organisations such as International Organization of Legal Metrology (OIML) and International Laboratory Accreditation Cooperation (ILAC) with clearly defined boundaries and interfaces between the organisations.
+The report identified, amongst other things, a need for closer cooperation between the BIPM and other organizations such as International Organization of Legal Metrology (OIML) and International Laboratory Accreditation Cooperation (ILAC) with clearly defined boundaries and interfaces between the organizations.
 Another major finding was the need for cooperation between accreditation laboratories and the need to involve developing countries in the world of metrology.

 The Kaarls Report

 The Kaarls Report published in 2003 examined the role of the BIPM in the evolving needs for metrology in trade, industry and society.

 SI Brochure

 The CIPM has responsibility for commissioning the SI brochure, which is the formal definition of the International system of units.
-The brochure is produced by the CCU in conjunction with a number of other international organisations.
+The brochure is produced by the CCU in conjunction with a number of other international organizations.
 Initially the brochure was only in French – the official language of the metre convention, but recent versions have been published simultaneously in both English and French, with the French text being the official text.
 The 6th edition was published in 1991, the 7th edition was published in 1998, and the 8th, in 2006.
-The most recent edition is the 9th edition, originally published as version 1 in 2019 to include the 2019 redefinition of the SI base units (aka "new SI"); it was updated to version 2 in December 2022 to also include the new SI prefixes ronna-, quetta-, ronto- and quecto- introduced in November 2022.
+The most recent edition is the 9th edition, originally published as version 1 in 2019 to include the 2019 revision of the SI (a.k.a. "new SI"); it was updated to version 2 in December 2022 to include the new SI prefixes ronna-, quetta-, ronto- and quecto- introduced in November 2022.